-Christian Children's Home of Ohio is seeking a Treatment Specialist (Youth Care Specialist), Level 1, to work with youth on our residential campus in Wooster and assist in caring for a group of at-risk, special needs children, ages 6-18, under assigned supervision.
+Christian Children's Home of Ohio is seeking a Treatment Specialist (Youth Care Specialist/Connection Specialist), Level 1, to work with youth on our residential campus in Wooster and assist in caring for a group of at-risk, special needs children, ages 6-17, under assigned supervision.
 Current available positions are second & third shift.
-(Third shift positions include cleaning of cottages, laundry, etc.) Current start date for this position is Monday, October 10, 2016.
+(Third shift positions include cleaning of cottages, laundry, etc.)

 Be responsible for meeting many basic physical and emotional needs of the residents, including providing supervision, limit setting, participating in weekly team meetings, social training, meal preparation, medical attention, hygiene training, clothing needs, creating a safe and orderly environment, and facilitating recreation.
-Setting doctor appointments as needed and as assigned.
 Transport residents to scheduled appointments.

 Assists in organizing cottage schedule, including mealtimes, chores, showers, quiet time, individual and group recreation, group meetings, inventories, requisitions, laundry, and medication.
-Complete incident reports, logs, and other various forms.
-Provide safe vehicle operation and report any vehicle needs when appropriate, turn in work orders as needed.
+Complete necessary paperwork.

 Administer consequences for unacceptable behaviors and rewards for positive behaviors in accordance with the child's level, target skills and treatment plan.
 Uses appropriate techniques including, but not limited to, time out, withholding privileges, providing close supervision, and passive physical restraint.
 Mediates group or individual conflicts to help youth find solutions.
 Prevents problems by instructing/teaching to identified skill deficit, consequences and alternative behaviors during non-conflict times.
 Acts as a positive role model.